ARMmbed/mbed-os-5-docs/docs/tutorials/using_apis/events_tutorial.md

 ## Static queue

-EventQueue API provides mechanism for creating so called static queue, a queue that doesn't use any dynamic memory allocation at all and accepts only user allocated events.
-Once you created static queue (by passing zero as `size` to its constructor) you can post any number of `UserAllocatedEvent` to it.
-Using static EventQueue combined with UserAllocatedEvent gives the warranty that no dynamic memory allocation will take place while queue creation and events posting & dispatching.
-Going even further you can declare queue and events as static objects (static in C++ sense) and then memory for them will be reserved at compile time as on below example.
+The EventQueue API provides a mechanism for creating a static queue, a queue that doesn't use any dynamic memory allocation and accepts only user-allocated events.
+After you create a static queue (by passing zero as `size` to its constructor), you can post `UserAllocatedEvent` to it.
+Using static EventQueue combined with UserAllocatedEvent ensures no dynamic memory allocation will take place during queue creation and events posting and dispatching.
+You can also declare queues and events as static objects (static in the C++ sense), and then memory for them will be reserved at compile time:

 ```
 void handler(int data) { ... }